Dionuta/B10-Scope-Chain/README.md

 <h1>Notes</h1>

 Scope - where can I access a varible.
-Scope Chain - links of outer environment references.
+<br>Scope Chain - links of outer environment references.